-Through Saint Louis University's School for Professional Studies certificate in project management, you can acquire the project management knowledge and skills needed in modern organizations.
-Whether in technology and manufacturing or sales and service, you’ll gain the leadership, data and management competencies you need to succeed in this growing field.
+Acquire the project management knowledge and skills needed in modern organizations with a certificate in project management from Saint Louis University's School for Professional Studies.
+Whether your career is in technology, manufacturing, sales or service, you’ll gain the leadership, data and management competencies you need to succeed in a growing field.

 Scholarships and Financial Aid

 There are two principal ways to help finance a Saint Louis University education:

 - Scholarships: Scholarships are awarded based on academic achievement, service, leadership and financial need.
 The School for Professional Studies offers numerous scholarships and awards specifically for new students.